by ProcureDeskLast Updated : Nov-20-2020

 This is really important because if they are used to managing their own negotiations, you would have a tough time moving them away from that.
 So understanding their preferences would help you to be better prepared.

 Every department owner would have two types of goals

 Just because someone says they are in marketing, don’t assume that you know what they do.
-There are certain core functions which are common across companies.
+Certain core functions are common across companies.
 For example, Sales is responsible for selling.
-But the goal of this exercise is to get one level deeper and understand their stated goals as well the challenges.
+But the goal of this exercise is to get one level deeper and understand their stated goals and the challenges.

-For example, you might be surprised that how similar the role of IT and Procurement is.
-Both procurement and IT also struggles with policy adoption challenges because there are always some rogue elements who want to do their own thing.
+For example, you might be surprised how similar the role of IT and Procurement is.
+Both Procurement and IT also struggle with policy adoption challenges because there are always some rogue elements who want to do their own thing.

-On the short-term goals, that helps you to understand areas where you can deliver quick wins and get the engagement going.
-For example, let say the sales department want to find a solution to increase the productivity of the sales team, they have found a couple of solutions but they all seem to be out of their budget.
+On the short-term goals, that helps you understand areas where you can deliver quick wins and get the engagement going.
+For example, let say the sales department wants to find a solution to increase the productivity of the sales team, they have found a couple of solutions, but they all seem to be out of their budget.
 Can you help them get the product/service within their budget?

-You might not be able to claim savings but that is a great way to start building the stakeholder engagement.
+You might not claim savings, but that is a great way to start building stakeholder engagement.

 Different people have different personalities, and that is true for your stakeholders also.
 Understanding their personality types would help you structure a different approach for each stakeholder.

-For example, some stakeholders like to take charge in vendor negotiations and some might fully rely on you to decide the approach and provide guidance during the vendor evaluation process.
+For example, some stakeholders like to take charge in vendor negotiations, and some might entirely rely on you to decide the approach and provide guidance during the vendor evaluation process.

-If you don’t want to spend enough time on this, at the bare minimum understand their need for control.
-Some stakeholders need to feel fully in control of the evaluation process and that is important to them.
+If you don’t want to spend enough time on this, understand their need for control at the bare minimum.
+Some stakeholders need to feel fully in control of the evaluation process, which is important to them.